plasma cutter metal

 The CAM software applies correct tolerances, kerf width, lead-ins, and lead-outs using post-processing.
 The CAM file is entered into the CNC control, which converts it into signals that control the cutting process.

-4. A Fume Control System is Essential
+7. A Fume Control System

 All plasma cutters produce hazardous fumes and smoke, so you should seriously consider a method for extracting them.
-There are two primary ways to do this, and the water table is the more common since it’s found predominantly on entry-level CNC plasma cutters.
+There are two primary ways to do this, and the water table is the more common since itā€™s found predominantly on entry-level CNC plasma cutters.
 The design is more straightforward, and the ongoing costs are reasonable.
-However, when you retire the machine, the water must be disposed of in accordance with regulations.
+However, when you retire the machine, the water must be disposed of by regulations.

 The downdraft fume extraction tables with large-capacity filter units are more efficient for production machines.
 A fan or blower pulls the smoke below the cutting bed slats in the downdraft system.
 The fume extraction filter removes fume and dust via ductwork built into the cutting table.
 This method is a safer, more ecological, albeit more expensive, method of extracting dust and fumes.